Akash Bashir: Suicide bombing attempt

 On 15 March 2015, two suicide bombers went to the Church of Saint John and the Christ Church of the Church of Pakistan, an Anglican church.
 Bashir, who was guarding the Church of Saint John on that day and having heard the explosion at the Anglican church, identified the bomber and stopped him at the door.
 Akash's last words were "If I have to die, I'll die, but I won't let you in."
 He hugged the suicide bomber before the bomb exploded, killing him and two other Christians.
 Inside the church were roughly 1500 people, all but three of whom went unharmed.
 Pope Francis named him a "Servant of God" for the sacrifice he made in saving innocent human lives from this terrorist attack.
 Including those killed by the bomb set off at Christ Church of the Church of Pakistan, Seventeen people were killed and about 70 were injured.
 Fourteen killed were at the Anglican church, and three at the Catholic church, one of whom was a young girl.
 Terrorist group Tehreek-e-Taliban Pakistan Jamaatul Ahrar later claimed responsibility for the attacks.

 Akash Bashir's funeral began the day after he died.
 Archbishop of Lahore Sebastian Francis Shaw presided over his funeral Mass.
 Reportedly hundreds of people venerated him in the streets as a "hero."
 Due to the connotation of the word martyr in Pakistan with Islam, Christian martyrs are usually called "heroes."
 After he died, an anonymous Muslim family, in an apparent gesture of good will, sent Akash's family a large block of marble, which is something difficult to acquire in Pakistan.
 Akash's father used the marble to build a headstone for him.
 Akash was buried in the parish graveyard.

-Cause of beatification and veneration
+Cause of beatification

 On 31 January 2022, the beatification process of Akash Bashir was introduced by the Archdiocese of Lahore.
 Pope Francis declared Bashir a Servant of God.
 He is the second native Pakistani Servant of God in the history of the Catholic Church in Pakistan, after the martyred Catholic politician Clement Shahbaz Bhatti who was assassinated in 2011.

-According to Fr.
-Gabriel Cruz, a Salesian missionary priest in Pakistan, "immediately after his death, people made a small altar in front of the church where he died, as a sign of gratitude."
+According to Gabriel Cruz, a Salesian missionary priest in Pakistan, "immediately after his [Bashir's] death, people made a small altar in front of the church where he died, as a sign of gratitude".
 After his passing, there was an increase in young men signing up as security guards at Catholic churches.
 Additionally, the Anglicans at the neighboring church built a memorial for him; many of the Anglican families attend the same school as the Catholics.
 Some Muslims have also publicly paid his memorial respects.